The Open Time Content Countdown Clock widget lets you create branded timers that count down to an event and refresh every time the email is opened.

 - Upload your background image.
 You can adjust the size using the Layout controls on the right, but since this scales each axis independently it can distort the image so you should make sure the image is the right size before uploading it.

-- You can create a retina image by uploading an image that is twice the size required and then scale it back in the email HTML.
+- You can ensure a high-quality image by uploading an image that is twice the size required and then scale it back in the email HTML.

 Adding the timeparts